BiCU-CCRI/Best_practices/coding_and_review/github_best_practices.md

 - The individual GitHub Project *tickets* are called **Items**
     - Items, if assigned to a GitHub repository, can be further structured as **Issues** (**Features**) or **Sub-Issues** (**Subtasks**)
-    - Note: In code development, GitHub Items would be called **Tickets**
+    - Note: In code development, GitHub Items could be called **Tickets**
 - Item without assigned repository is a **Draft** ticket
-    - We can also create draft tickets on purpose - a quick idea with a simple description that is not ready to be started to work on, but we want to remember
+    - We can also create Draft tickets on purpose - a quick idea with a simple description that is not ready to be started to work on, but we want to remember
     - We can prefix it with `Draft:` to make it obvious it is not a complete ticket
     - This helps, for example, to distinguish Items with unassigned repository by accident from those that really are drafts
 - Assigning a repository to the Item *copies* the Item to the tagged repository and crates an **Issue**